First Battle of El Alamein: Tel el Eisa

 On 12 July, the 21st Panzer Division launched a counter-attack against Trig 33 and Point 24, which was beaten off after a 2½-hour fight, with more than 600 German dead and wounded left strewn in front of the Australian positions.
 The next day, the 21st Panzerdivision launched an attack against Point 33 and South African positions in the El Alamein box.
 In the El Alamein Box, the Royal Durban Light Infantry (RDLI) faced the full force of the German attacks.
 The RDLI did not have adequate anti-tank guns and the German artillery cut the South African telephone cables, disrupting their field artillery support.
 The attack was halted by intense artillery fire from the defenders.
 Although the South Africans repulsed the German attack, by 16:10, German tanks and dive bombers had advanced up to 300 metres from the South African positions.
 The 9th Australian field artillery, 7th British Medium Regiment had to assist in repulsing the German attack.
 At last light, the 79th British Anti-Tank Regiment was deployed to assist the South African forces, but the German attack was petering out.
 The South African losses on 13 July totalled nine dead and 42 wounded.

-South African casualties were relatively light due to their skill in withstanding the German attacks negated their casualties.
+South African casualties were relatively light due to their skill in withstanding the German attacks.
 Had the El Alamein Box been captured by Rommel's forces, the consequences for the Eighth Army would have been devastating; the El Alamein line would have been ruptured, and Australian forces would have been cut off from the Eighth Army and forced into a general retreat to the Nile Delta.
 Rommel was still determined to drive the British forces from the northern salient.
 Although the Australian defenders had been forced back from Point 24, heavy casualties had been inflicted on 21st Panzer Division.
 Another attack was mounted on 15 July but made no ground against tenacious resistance.
 On 16 July, the Australians—supported by British tanks—launched an attack to try to take Point 24 but were forced back by German counter-attacks, suffering nearly fifty per cent casualties.

 After seven days of fierce fighting, the battle in the north for the Tel el Eisa salient petered out.
 Australian 9th Division estimated at least 2,000 Axis troops had been killed and more than 3,700 prisoners of war taken in the battle.
 Possibly the most important feature of the battle, however, was that the Australians had captured Signals Intercept Company 621, which had been providing Rommel with priceless intelligence from British radio communications.